Important Registrar Information

 - Once you are satisfied with the courses, go to step two to confirm your registration.

-To access your Goodwin College email account, please follow these steps:
+To access your Goodwin University email account, please follow these steps:

-Blackboard is a website that provides additional educational resources that can be used as a supplement to an on-ground course or for an on-line course.
-In Blackboard you can access assignments, participate in discussion questions, submit assignments and even take tests/quizzes.
+Canvas is a website that provides additional educational resources that can be used as a supplement to an on-ground course or for an on-line course.
+In Canvas you can access assignments, participate in discussion questions, submit assignments and even take tests/quizzes.

-- Enter your Username: This will be your 9 Character Sonisweb ID (If you have letters in your ID use Upper Case)
+- Enter your Username: This will be your student ID

 - Click the "Login" button.